28 Colorado Fashion Bloggers You Should Know

 Website: Myboringcloset.com

-The creative mind behind one of Denver’s most popular fashion blogs— My Boring Closet —Lacey Spruce a woman who’s style is anything but boring.
-Spruce is a believer that the clothes we wear say a lot about who we are as people, whether it’s denim jumpsuit or a colorful sundress we are what we wear.
+The creative mind behind one of Denver’s most popular fashion blogs — My Boring Closet — Lacey Spruce is a woman who’s style is anything but boring.
+Spruce is a believer that the clothes we wear say a lot about who we are as people, whether it’s denim jumpsuit or a colorful sundress, we are what we wear.
 She created My Boring Closet to explore her personal style and inspire others to express themselves.
 An adventure and shopping loving Denver woman, Spruce showcases outfits full of color, funky finds and subtle details.
 Along with outfit inspiration, Spruce features content about beauty, travel and things to do in Denver that make her blog a hot spot for all things Colorado culture and style.

 Peach & Pepper